Tummy Tuck (Abdominoplasty) Surgery Cost and Information

 - Any previous surgeries

-The consultation time is the best opportunity for patients to be as honest as they can be with the surgeon.
+The consultation time is the best opportunity for patients to be as honest as possible with the surgeon.
 Patients should be candid about what they would like to achieve from surgery.
 This will allow the surgeon to explore if this is possible or not.

 Some important questions patients may want to ask their surgeon include:

 - Am I a good candidate for a tummy tuck?

 - What can I do to get the best results?

 - How will results change over time?

 - To see before and after pictures from previous tummy tuck procedures